• Skip to primary navigation

 Rain Cloud in a Jar

-This simple visual activity is great for understanding why rain falls and how clouds form.
+A rain cloud in a jar is a simple visual activity for understanding why rain falls and how clouds form.

-Children can experiment with different sizes and shapes of shaving foam clouds and watch how it affects how the food colouring rain falls.
+Children can experiment with different sizes and shapes of shaving foam clouds and watch how they affect how the food colouring rain falls.

 glass full of water with a layer of shaving foam over the top.
 Food colouring is dripping through the shaving foam to the bottom of the jar.